-- B&NES Council has set up a B&NES Environmental Sustainability Network website that includes a local food topic group for interested members to share information, projects and events related to good food. - A number of communal food events and festivals are held in B&NES including the Great Bath Feast, the Keynsham Food Festival, and communal harvest celebrations.
+• B&NES Council has set up a B&NES Environmental Sustainability Network website that includes a local food topic group for interested members to share information, projects and events related to good food.

+- A number of community groups, businesses, and local magazines communicate and market food related news and events via websites, newsletters and magazines. - A number of communal food events and festivals are held in B&NES including the Great Bath Feast, the Keynsham Food Festival, and communal harvest celebrations.

-- Encourage more events, festivals and markets that appeal to a wider range of audiences and are accessible to all particularly those which celebrate the link between local food and the local countryside in which they are produced. - Continue to develop the B&NES Environmental Sustainability Network website's food section to build membership across the community and to promote particular food related campaigns, events and projects - Continue to co-ordinate and provide health and nutrition advice and communications specific to people at all life stages.
+- Encourage more events, festivals and markets that appeal to a wider range of audiences and are accessible to all. - Continue to develop the B&NES Environmental Sustainability Network website's food section to build membership across the community and to promote particular food related campaigns, events and projects - Continue to co-ordinate and provide health and nutrition advice specific to people at all life stages.